This site requires a more recent version of Adobe Flash Player to function properly.

 - NOR flash is the memory embedded with the device.
 The base memory on a mobile phone or a digital camera is typically NOR flash.
 NOR is ideal for storing program code in wireless and embedded applications.
 The software/firmware on a mobile phone or digital camera is usually stored on NOR flash memory.

-We believe that NAND Flash Memory will continue to be a key source of value for Micron due to the following reasons:
+We estimate NAND Flash to account for approximately 49% of Micron's value.
+NAND Flash is an important source of value for Micron due to the following reasons:

 - Micron can out-innovate Korean manufacturers: Micron, in partnership with Intel, had announced a 20nm 128GB capacity NAND flash chip which is double the size of currently manufactured NAND memory chips.
 Micron started the production of this chip in 2012, ahead of other Korean manufacturers.
 The move could give it a competitive edge in the market.

-Core DRAM constitutes around 40% of Microns' revenue.
+Core DRAM currently constitutes more than 60% of Microns' revenue and accounts for approximately 48% of its valuation, as per our estimate.
 We believe that DRAM will continue to be a key source of value for Micron due to the following reasons: